Bet and Attack: Incentive Compatible Collaborative Attacks Using Smart Contracts: Exploring Incentive Compatibility

-A mechanism satisfies ex-post IR if it implements a social choice function that satisfies ex-post IR.
-In the next section, through the numerical simulations, it is shown that under some mild conditions in a typical scenario, the proposed mechanism satisfies the ex-post Individual Rationality constraint.
+\begin{definition} (Ex-post Individual Rationality).
+The utility an attacker $i$ with type $t_i$ receives by withdrawing from a CSC is equal to $-2 k \delta$.
+To ensure attacker $i$'s participation when withdrawal is allowed at the ex-post stage, we must satisfy the following ex-post Individual Rationality (or participation) constraint \end{definition}

-Note that these conditions can be declared as rules in CSC by the sponsor.
+A mechanism satisfies ex-post individual rationality if it implements a social choice function that satisfies ex-post individual rationality.
+In the next section, through numerical analysis, we show that under mild conditions the proposed mechanism satisfies this constraint.
+Note that these conditions can be encoded as rules in CSC by the sponsor.
 For instance, he can condition the attack on a specified amount of total bets, or he can restrict attackers' type by specifying upper bound and lower bound on acceptable bets.